gabrie30/ghorg/README.md

 ## Default GitHub Token Used

-> NOTE: If running this does not return the correct key you will need to generate a token via GithHub and add it to your .env
+> If running this does not return the correct key you will need to generate a token via GithHub and add it to your .env

 ```bash
 $ security find-internet-password -s github.com  | grep "acct" | awk -F\" '{ print $4 }'